Lambert Tree: Legacy

-Houses of Lambert, his son Arthur and grandson Ronald Tree
+Houses of Lambert Family

 Three generations of Trees were prominent owners and connoisseurs of fine houses, both commissioning, restoring and owning some of the finest houses on both sides of the Atlantic.
 Lambert Tree built his own family house at 94 Cass Street, (now Wabash but since demolished) to a design by the eminent Henry Hobson Richardson, one of the greatest of American architects in the latter half of the 19th C. Lambert also commissioned the Tree Studio Building and Annexes, a surviving example of the work of Parfitt Brothers architects and now on the U.S. National Register of Historic Places.
 In England, Arthur commissioned the Grade II Listed Ashorne Hill House by the architect Edward Goldie in the style of a grand country house, with a touch of the arts & crafts, but also with a late-Victorian eclectic flourish.
 Arthur also lived for a time at his now Grade II* London house in 7E Collingham Gardens designed by the significant Victorian architects of Sir Ernest George and Peto.
 Following his father and grandfather, Ronald was the owner at various times of two of England's finest historic country houses, Ditchley Park and Kelmarsh Hall.
 It was at Ditchley where Winston Churchill would sometimes repair during the darkest days of war.
 With a foot in England and one across the Atlantic, it is not surprising that he enjoyed the warmer climes and relaxed colonial ambience of Barbados - not least escaping post-War austerity - where he founded and built the Sandy Lane resort and hotel towards the end of his life.
 On the island, he worked closely with Sir Geoffrey Jellicoe on his own island home Heron Bay, built just after the closure of War and one of the finest neo-Palladian mansions of the New World.
 In New York, Ronald also lived for a time at the Ogden Codman House, a grand town house on the Upper East Side.